OpenBB-finance/OpenBB/gamestonk_terminal/prediction_techniques/README.md

   * -o : optimization technique.
 Default adam.
   * -l : loss function.
 Default mae.
   * -e : end date (format YYYY-MM-DD) of the stock - Backtesting.
 Default None.
+  * --xla_cpu: if present, will enable XLA for CPU (overrides environment variables during run).
+  * --xla_gpu: if present, will enable XLA for GPU (overrides environment variables during run).
+  * --force_allow_gpu_growth: if true, will force TensorFlow to allow GPU memory usage to grow as needed.
+Otherwise will allocate 100% of available GPU memory when CUDA is set up.
+Default true.
+  * --batch_size: batch size for model training, should not be used unless advanced user.
+Default None.

 Due to the complexity of defining a model through command line, one can define it in: [config_neural_network_models.txt](/config_neural_network_models.py)
 ```